 The Council's programme for securing continuous improvement in its services is set out in individual service plans for each service area.
 Actions for improvement are drawn from a variety of sources including external audit and other external reviews, the Council's own internal audit service and service reviews, issues arising from performance management, consultation exercises and service improvements identified by the Council's complaints and compliments procedure.
 The Council has a performance management framework in place.
-Quality of service is measured through performance indicators which are reported to the Scrutiny Committee.
+Quality of service is measured through performance indicators which are reported to the Scrutiny Committee, Corporate Management Team (CMT) and the Cabinet.
 Any areas of concern as informed from corporate community consultation, direct feedback to members, from citizens of the community, performance management and the results of review and inspections are reviewed by the Scrutiny Committee.